Patients in NZ hospitals need about 3,000 blood donations every week

 We will ask about your medical history to obtain more information about your condition.

 If the area affected is small and is being treated with only an ointment or a cream, and the venepuncture site at the elbow is not affected, you will be able to give blood.
 Otherwise we may ask you to wait until the condition is settled.

-If you have no complications from your diabetes such as eye, blood vessel related or kidney problems and your diabetes is well controlled through diet or oral medication, you will be able to donate.
+If you have no complications from your diabetes such as eye, blood vessel related or kidney problems and your diabetes is well controlled through diet or diet and oral medication and your in good health, you might be able to donate.